 The quaint settlement of Hope Town, at the north end of Elbow Cay, may be small, but you’ll find it offers a little bit of everything, from dining to shopping to the scenery.
-Narrow roads are lined with charming colorful cottages, many of which are available as vacation rentals.
+Narrow roads are lined with charming colorful cottages, many available as vacation rentals.

 Two ferry companies (Ferry at the Crossing and G and L) bring visitors and locals from Marsh Harbour.
 The well-protected harbor is quite picturesque with its dotting of sail- and wooden boats.
 Once ashore, visitors find themselves on Baystreet, which runs along the northeast waterfront for about three short island blocks until it runs into the Queen’s Highway (in some places renamed “Kings Highway”), the name of the main thoroughfare on most Bahamian islands.